MAERI: Enabling Rapid Design Space Exploration and Prototyping of DNN Accelerators

 Date: June 3, 2018: 8:30 AM to 12 Noon

 The right microarchitecture of a DNN ASIC accelerator is an area of active research.
-There are a few key challenges that computer architects face:
+Here are a few key challenges that computer architects face:

 - DNN topologies are evolving at a rapid rate, and it is common to have convolution, recurrent, pooling, and fully-connected layers with varying input and filter sizes in the most recent topologies.

-- DNNs may be dense or sparse, with a variety of encoding schemes.
+- DNNs today have millions of parameters.
+Moreover, they may be dense or sparse, with a variety of encoding schemes.

 The research community today lacks a simulation infrastructure to evaluate DNN dataflows and architectures systematically and reason about performance, power, and area implications of various design choices.

-- Rapid-Design Space Exploration: MAERI can simulate different dataflows by allowing users to vary loop-ordering, loop unrolling, spatial tiling, and temporal tiling, and study the effects on overall runtime and energy on a spatial DNN accelerator with user-specified number of PEs and buffer sizes.
+- MAESTRO [arXiv 2018 paper][website] is an analytical tool for modeling and analyzing different convolutional dataflows.
+Using a simple DSL, it enables users to simulate different dataflows by varying loop-ordering, loop unrolling, spatial tiling, and temporal tiling, and study the effects on overall runtime and energy on a spatial DNN accelerator with user-specified number of PEs and buffer sizes.

 – Dataflow Taxonomy based on tile, temporal/spatial map, and merge/unroll pragmas